Chaka Fattah: GEAR Up and education

 The ESEA Fiscal Fairness Act, H.R.
 5071 – amends the Elementary and Secondary Education Act to requires school districts to equalize the real dollars spent among all schools within its jurisdiction – with the imperative to raise the resources allotted to schools in the poorest neighborhoods to meet those in well-off schools – before receiving federal aid.

 Fattah introduced "Communities Committed to College", H.R.
 1579.
 The legislation provides a 50% tax credit to donors who contribute to qualifying scholarship trusts that are recognized and registered with the Secretary of the Treasury.

 He also wrote the legislation for the American Opportunity Tax Credit (AOTC).
 The tax credit assists any full-time college or university student or their families that claim the credit.
 Since 2011, it has assisted 4.5 million students and their families.
 AOTC provides up to $2500 tax credit for families to assist them with the cost of college.
 The credit is unique in that families under a set income without a tax liability are eligible for a tax rebate.
 President Obama has called for making the tax credit permanent.

 Outside of legislative work Fattah has created a few local education initiatives for Philadelphia and Pennsylvania families as a state legislator and in cooperation with state and municipal governments, including the CORE scholars program and the annual Grad Conference.

 College Opportunity Resources for Education (CORE) is an initiative providing almost $27 million in last-dollar scholarships to over 18,000 students.
 The program encourages the students to participate in service to the local community and provides technical assistance to the families of program participants ensuring that they apply for educational assistance programs (Pell Grants, PHEAA grants, etc.) offered by the state and federal government.

-A report issued by the National Student Clearinghouse concludes that participants in CORE are more likely than their fellow non-CORE classmates to complete their college education in four years.
+A report issued by the National Student Clearinghouse concluded that participants in CORE were more likely than their fellow non-CORE classmates to complete their college education in four years.